Mining magnate to share balance of power in Australian parliament

 Palmer is also edging closer to winning his lower house seat of Fairfax after finishing just seven votes ahead of his nearest rival after the preliminary count of more than 89,000 votes.

-Palmer is a colorful character who attracts headlines.
+Palmer is a colourful character who attracts headlines.
 He once accused the American CIA of plotting with the Greens, but later admitted he was just seeking publicity.

 He lists “litigation” as among his hobbies, and made headlines in 2010 when he gave away 55 Mercedes Benz cars and 700 overseas holidays as Christmas bonuses to staff at his Queensland Nickel refinery.